Important information on how Council operates

 The purpose of councils is to provide the community with effective local and democratic government.

-The Nambucca Shire Council area is represented by elected Councillors, including the popularly elected Mayor, who holds office for a four-year term.
+The Nambucca Valley Council area is represented by elected Councillors, including the popularly elected Mayor, who holds office for a four-year term.

 For electoral purposes, there are two voting methods available for use in local government elections.
 Our Council has opted to use the 'undivided' method where residents and ratepayers in the LGA vote for any of the nominated candidates.

-The power delegated to Nambucca Shire Council and other councils throughout the State is derived from the Local Government Act 1993 and other Acts enacted by the parliament of NSW.
+The power delegated to Nambucca Valley Council and other councils throughout the State is derived from the Local Government Act 1993 and other Acts enacted by the parliament of NSW.

 A Councillor’s responsibility is to make decisions on all areas of policy and budget priorities, including the level and extent of services and works to be provided during the year.